maoschanz/drawing/README.md

 These tools allow to edit the whole image, or to edit a selected part of it.

-- Crop (remark: the previewed picture isn't at the actual scale)
+- Crop
 - Scale (options: keep proportions or not)
 - Rotate (rotate or flip)
-- Filters (blur, increase or decrease saturation, transparency, invert colors, pixelate, …)
+- Filters:
+	- Blur
+	- Saturation (increase or decrease)
+	- Transparency
+	- Invert colors
+	- Pixelate
+	- …

 ----